Federal Reserve to begin risky pursuit of a ‘soft landing’

 One of those apple carts is the sharp rise in gas prices since the invasion, up 65 cents to $4.33 a gallon, on average, nationwide.
 The increase will send inflation higher, while probably also slowing growth — two conflicting trends that are difficult for the Fed to manage simultaneously.

-Last week, Goldman Sachs cut its growth forecast for this year to 2.9%, down from a previous 3.1%.
+Last week, Goldman Sachs cut its growth forecast for this year to 2.9%, down from a previous estimate of 3.1%.
 Others foresee growth decelerating to 2%, down from 5.7% last year.

 The economy’s steady expansion does provide some cushion against higher rates and more expensive gas.
 Consumers are spending at a healthy pace, and employers keep rapidly hiring.
 There are still 11.3 million job openings, far outnumbering the unemployed.